Français

 • Their own government will not adequately protect them.

 • The risk affects them personally.
-It is not a general risk faced by others in the country.
-For example, the risk is not the result of a famine or civil war.
+It is not a general risk faced by others in the country, such as, famine or civil war.

 • The risk is not the result of laws, such as being punished for committing a crime, unless these laws do not meet international standards.